scales-okn/PACER-tools/README.md

  - To get specific documents from specific cases, you can use the `--document-input` option to pass a *.csv* file with cases ids and list specific documents to retrieve, see the documentation for more.

 To see more specifics, options and use cases check out the detailed documentation [here](code/downloader/README.md).

+# Parser Tutorial

+This short section explains how to use the SCALES Parser tool to read HTMLs downloaded from Pacer and convert them into JSON format.
+The parser takes as its input the results of running the [docket scraper](#docket-scraper) - namely, a folder of HTMLs.

+**Running script**
+To use the parser on the HTMLs from the docket scraper in the previous tutorial, we will simply run the following:

+    python parse_pacer.py ../../data/pacer/psc/html/ ../../data/pacer/psc/json/

+**Result**
+Once the parser has finished, all the parsed versions of the HTML files can be found in */data/pacer/psc/json*.

+To see more specifics, options, and details on the JSON schema, check out the detailed documentation [here](code/parsers/README.md).